 Every vessel that is over 350 gross tonnes, and every pleasure craft over 500 gross tonnes, is subject to compulsory pilotage.
-The Master, Owner or Agent of a vessel that is to arrive in a compulsory pilotage area shall notify the Pacific Pilotage Authority of the estimated time of arrival, universal time co-coordinated (UTC) and local time, off Triple Island near Prince Rupert, at least 48 hours prior to arrival, and shall confirm or correct the estimated time of arrival 12 hours prior to arrival.
+The Master, Owner or Agent of a vessel that is to arrive in a compulsory pilotage area shall notify the Pacific Pilotage Authority94 of the estimated time of arrival, universal time co-coordinated (UTC) and local time, off Triple Island near Prince Rupert, at least 48 hours prior to arrival, and shall confirm or correct the estimated time of arrival 12 hours prior to arrival.
 A Pilot boarding station is located off Triple Island (54° 19.00''' N; 130° 53.10' W) approximately 22 nautical miles from port.

-Prince Rupert Harbour is designated a compulsory pilotage area under the Pilotage Act.
-Any vessel required to carry a Pilot under the Pilotage Act will not navigate within the harbour unless a certified BC Coast Pilot is on board or in emergencies, as directed by PRPA Marine Operations.
+Prince Rupert Harbour is designated a compulsory pilotage area under the Pilotage Act.95 Any vessel required to carry a Pilot under the Pilotage Act will not navigate within the harbour unless

+93 https://pems.rupertport.com/public/dashb.ashx?db=caprr.dailyshipping a certified BC Coast Pilot is on board or in emergencies, as directed by PRPA Marine Operations.